liaisontw/wp-site-prober/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WP Site Prober plugin helps you log changes and actions on your WordPress site.
+Site Prober plugin helps you log changes and actions on your WordPress site.
 Securing your Wordpress website